 If you have student teaching experience, incorporate it into your job experience section.
 Include the name of the schools and grade levels taught, and give details of assignments and lesson plans.
 The entry-level college professor resume sample does a good job of illuminating student teacher experience.

 The best way to make your college professor resume stand out is to focus on quality content.
-Stick with a traditional format and use clean, traditional fonts, like the entry-level college professor resume sample does.
+Stick with a traditional resume template and use clean, traditional resume fonts, like the entry-level college professor resume sample does.
 Do not include any images, designs, or colors on your resume, as that will make you stand out but in a bad way.
 Candidates who draw attention to their achievements and qualifications and who take time to ensure their resumes are accurate and error-free are those who will stand out.

 The Applicant Tracking System is a system that employers use to screen candidates based on keywords and skill sets.
 To ensure your resume passes an ATS, use a standard format.
 Use traditional fonts and standard headings (Summary, Work Experience, etc.), and save your Word document as “Your Name ““ College Professor Resume.”
 For help building a resume designed to pass an ATS, use our resume builder.
 The step-by-step instructions will help you create a perfect, industry-specific resume.